ivotron/quiho-popper/paper/paper.md

 eyeballing source code, static code analysis, or analyzing hardware/OS performance counters/profiles.

-An alternative is to infer fine granularity resource utilization behavior by comparing the performance of an application on platforms with different system performance characteristics.
-For example, if we know that machine A has higher memory bandwidth than machine B, and an application is memory-bound, then this application will perform better on machine A. There are several challenges with this approach:
+An alternative is to infer resource utilization behavior by comparing the performance of an application on platforms with different performance characteristics.
+For example, if we know that machine A has higher memory bandwidth than machine B, and an application is memory-bound, then this application will perform better on machine A.
+There are several challenges with this approach:

 ![A matrix of performance feature vectors over a colection of CloudLab servers (left), and an array of a performance metric for an